 Mr. Cook serves as a Director of the Company.
-Mr. Cook is a former tax partner at the law firm of Thorsteinssons LLP, in Vancouver, British Columbia.
-Mr. Cook received his B.Comm. and LL.B. degrees from the University of British Columbia and was called to the British Columbia Bar in 1982.
+Mr. Cook is a former tax partner at the law firm of Thorsteinssons LLP, in Vancouver.
+He received his B.Comm. and LL.B. degrees from the University of British Columbia and was called to the British Columbia Bar in 1982.
 Mr. Cook is a specialist in corporate and international tax planning, offshore structures, representation, and civil and criminal tax litigation.
-Mr. Cook has formerly served on the board of Brett Resources Ltd. prior to it being acquired by Osisko Mining Corp., Cayden Resources Inc. prior to it being acquired by Agnico Eagle Mines, and LaSalle Exploration Corp.
-Mr. Cook currently serves as a Director of Fury Gold, Torq and Tier One.
+He served on the board of Brett Resources Ltd. prior to it being acquired by Osisko Mining Corp., and Cayden Resources Inc. prior to it being acquired by Agnico Eagle Mines.
+Mr. Cook currently serves as the Lead Independent Director of Torq Resources Inc. and a Director of Fury Gold Mines Limited and Tier One Silver Inc.